-Session Replay is evolving for scale, speed, and smarter insights
+Session Replay is evolving for scale, speed, and AI-powered insights

 Here’s what’s new with Mixpanel Session Replay, and how teams are learning more with less effort!

 Modern product teams don’t just need more data.
-They need clarity at scale.
+They need clarity at scale, , and increasingly, they need AI to help them find it.

 Session Replay has become an essential tool for understanding user behavior, bridging the gap between what users do and why they do it.
 Yet as products grow, so does complexity: more sessions, more platforms, more tools in the stack, and higher expectations for speed and insight.

-In 2026, we’re focused on evolving Session Replay to meet that reality and making it easier to adopt, faster to learn from, and more powerful in day-to-day workflows.
+In 2026, we’re focused on evolving Session Replay to meet that reality and making it easier to adopt, faster to learn from, and more powerful with AI built directly into everyday workflows.
 Here’s what’s new so far this year, and how it’s helping teams move from watching sessions to understanding behavior at scale.

 What’s new in Session Replay (so far in 2026)